Basic knowledge about VIS NIR spectroscopy

 The light is then either absorbed, transmitted, or reflected by the object.
 As you can see in the illustration, not all the light rays are being reflected by the apple, a part of the light is always absorbed.
 When using spectroscopy, we differentiate between transmission and reflection spectroscopy.

 In transmission measurements, the light transmitted through the sample is detected.
-For liquids, a glass cuvette can be used, as is done with our SenoCorder Liquid.
+For liquids, a glass cuvette can be used.
 In reflection measurements, the light hits the sample and is reflected, as is done with our SenoCorder Solid.

 Step 3 - The detection of transmitted and reflected light